kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW1.md

  6. Find the number of paired-end fragments overlapping the the PFKL and AIRE genes from the featureCounts file.
 Do these match to what you observed in the IGV?
 (HINT: You can use the search box on the [Ensembl website](http://www.ensembl.org/) to find the gene ids for both gens).

 ## Task 3.
 Constructing a data analysis workflow with Snakemake (2 points)
 **Learning objective:** In Task 2, you learned how to measure gene expression (count the number of RNA-seq reads overlapping a gene) in one sample.
 You saw, that this process involved multiple steps - alignment, sorting, indexing and counting.
-This a
+This a typical of bioinformatics
 Use [Snakemake](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) to automate the RNA-seq analysis that you perfomed in Task 2.
 Expand this to all four RNA-seq samples available from [Zenodo](https://zenodo.org/record/1173306).

  1. Submit the Snakemake workflow that you wrote as well as the the graphical representation of the workflow (generated with `snakemake --dag`).
  2. Report the paired-end fragment counts for PFKL and AIRE genes in all four samples.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNTEyNTg3Nl19
+eyJoaXN0b3J5IjpbMTY0Njc1MDkyMl19
 -->